-Reprogramming the Pico Flash can be done using USB (simply drag and drop a file onto the Pico which appears as a mass storage device) or via the Serial Wire Debug (SWD) port.
+Reprogramming the Pico Flash can be done using USB (simply drag and drop a file onto the Pico which appears as a mass storage device), or the standard Serial Wire Debug (SWD) port can reset the system and load and run code without any button presses.
 The SWD port can also be used to interactively debug code running on the RP2040.